how to adopt

 Secondhand Hounds can only adopt out to residents of Minnesota, Wisconsin, Iowa, Illinois, North Dakota and South Dakota.

 Our animals reside in foster homes throughout the Twin Cities area.

-If renting, we send applications to the rental office/landlord to ensure approval of the adoption request and also check the pet limit.
 Your application shows that you are truly interested in meeting an animal; it is not a binding contract.
-If you’d like to add other animals to your application, then email the adoption coordinators directly: firstname.lastname@example.org (for dog applications) or email@example.com (for cat applications) so your information can be updated.
 Once your application is reviewed, it will be sent to the foster.

 The foster reviews applications and if a good fit, schedules a “meet and greet.”
 This meeting could take place at an adoption event, our office, or at a home.
 Keep in mind, the foster may be meeting with multiple applicants depending on interest.
 This process may take a few days so please be patient as we ensure you and your potential new family member are set up for success!

-Once the home visit is approved, the adoption coordinators request payment and send the electronic adoption contract to be signed.
+Once the foster selects the adopter, the adoption coordinators request payment and send the electronic adoption contract to be signed.

 Puppies and kittens must be at least eight weeks old and weigh at least two pounds to be spayed/neutered before adoption.

 The foster will contact the adopter to coordinate pick up after the adoption agreement is signed.
 For tips on the first 30 days after adopting a dog, please check out this article from Petfinder.com.